A responsible value chain

 Olvi participates in a reuse system thanks to which only some 3% of packaging in Finland ends up in landfills.
 Read everything about packaging and get more information: Finnish Packaging Recycling RINKI Ltd

 A responsible delivery chain means the choice of responsible suppliers.
-It also means transparency and traceability of our procurements.
-It is important to us that our raw materials, packaging materials and the products made from them fulfil the requirements and expectations of customers and consumers.
+That also means transparency and the traceability of our procurements.
+It is important for us that our raw materials, packaging materials and the products made from them fulfil the requirements and expectations of customers and consumers.